ty-anderson/python_quickstart/docs/AI/docs_105_local_llm.md

 # Ollama

 Ollama is an open-source LLM runtime environment.

-Simply put:

-1. Rum Ollama
-2. Download the model you'd like to use (mistral, llama3, etc.)
-3. Go to the WebUI
-4. Select the model you want to use.
-5. Chat away!

-Download a model: ``docker exec -it ollama ollama pull mistral`` or ``docker exec -it ollama ollama pull llama3``

-Here is a docker compose file that runs it all:
+Here is a docker compose that runs it all.
+Save this to a file called ``docker-compose.yaml``.

 ```yaml
 services: